 AI vs ML vs DL

-Although Machine Learning and Deep Learning are both a subset of Artificial Intelligence and are focused to achieve the same goal (thinking like human), the approach to do so is different for each discipline.
+Although Machine Learning and Deep Learning are both a subset of Artificial Intelligence and are focused to achieve the same goal (thinking like humans), the approach to doing so is different for each discipline.

 Have a look at our blog on Artificial Intelligence Courses Syllabus to know more about the topics to learn in AI.